ultimate271/notes/journal/journal.md

-# Unknown date that I will probably delete at some point
+# Unknown date that I will probably delete at some point (I was really high)
 So this  is a story all about how my life got twist turned upside down and I'd like to take a minute just sit right there I'll tell youa all about how I became the fresh prince of bel air.